lucapinello/SR700_Artisan_Server/README.md

 Now you are ready to roast!

 Hit Start, and keep in mind that the first 30sec are for preheating the machine.

+# Remote Execution

+It is now possible to run the Server on a different machine than Artisan itself; see REMOTE_EXECUTION.md for more details.